pvdvreede-old/ftp-custom-server/README.md

 * (required) Server emits `ftp:cwd (string path)` when asked to change the directory.
 You driver must emit `driver:cwd (string path)` with the path they actually changed to.

-* (required) Server emits `ftp:list (string path)` when asked to list the connects of the provided path.
+* (required) Server emits `ftp:list (string path)` when asked to list the contents of the provided path.
 Your driver must emit `driver:list (array fileobjects)` where `fileobjects` is an array that contains objects which have the following properties: name, size, type, owner, group, permissions and date.

 * More events to come as development continues.